 Sometimes under his pseudonym Elijax, Elia composed music for film, documentaries, short movies, advertising and dance halls.
 The short movie Moto perpetuo (directed by Camillo Valle) resulted prizewinner in several competitions: Premio Montano (Verona, 2015), Blackbird Film Festival (New York City, NY, U.S.A., 2015), Clorofilla Film Festival (Grosseto, 2015), and nominated at the David di Donatello short movies (2014).
 Elia’s “Super 8” and “Bruno Van Dyck” for Expo 2.0 resulted prizewinner at “Visioni Ambientali” Cineteca di Bologna (2017, third prize), and finalist at the Video Concorso Pasinetti in Venice (2017).
 In 2021 his electronic compositions Finalmente Alighieri!, Passacaglia Poetica, Beatrice Glitch, composed on Dante Alighieri’s words performed by Emy Bernecoli, resulted prizewinners at the international competition “De Institutione Musica” promoted by SIMC (Italian Society for Contemporary Music).
 Further information on Elijax electronic compositions is available on www.elijax.com

-From 2015 to 2020 Elia taught Score reading, Orchestral music, as the conductor of the symphonic, chamber and junior orchestras at the Conservatory “Fausto Torrefranca” in Vibo Valentia, Italy.
-From January 2020 he teaches Score reading at the Conservatory “Agostino Steffani” in Castelfranco Veneto, Italy.
+From 2015 to 2020 Elia taught Score reading and has been the principal conductor of the Symphonic, Chamber and Junior Orchestras at the Conservatory “Fausto Torrefranca” in Vibo Valentia, Italy.
+From January 2020 to October 2021 Elia taught Score reading at the Conservatory “Agostino Steffani” in Castelfranco Veneto, Italy.
 Since november 2021 Elia teaches Score reading at the Conservatory Giuseppe Verdi in Milano, Italy.

 Click here for the complete CV.